-On February 20, 2020, the Company entered into separate, privately negotiated exchange agreements (the "Exchange Agreements") with certain holders of the 2021 Convertible Notes.
-Pursuant to the Exchange Agreements, the Company exchanged approximately \$39.35 million aggregate principal amount of the 2021 Convertible Notes (which represents approximately 76% of the aggregate outstanding principal amount of the 2021 Convertible Notes) for (a) approximately \$39.35 million aggregate principal amount of 6.25% Convertible Senior Notes due August 2022 (the "2022 Convertible Notes") (an exchange ratio equal to 1.00 2022 Convertible Note per exchanged 2021 Convertible Note) and (b) \$119,416 in cash to pay the accrued and unpaid interest on the exchanged 2021 Convertible Notes from February 1, 2020, to February 20, 2020, the closing date of the exchange transactions.
-The 2022 Convertible Notes were issued in private placements.
-Upon completion of the exchange transactions, approximately \$12.65 million aggregate principal amount of the 2021 Convertible Notes remained outstanding.
+On February 20, 2020 and June 5, 2020, the Company entered into separate, privately negotiated exchange agreements (the "Exchange Agreements") with certain holders of the 2021 Convertible Notes.
+Pursuant to the Exchange Agreements, on February 20, 2020, the Company exchanged approximately \$39.35 million aggregate principal amount of the 2021 Convertible Notes (representing approximately 76% of the aggregate outstanding principal amount of the 2021 Convertible Notes) for (a) approximately \$39.35 million aggregate principal amount of 6.25% Convertible Senior Notes due August 2022 (the "2022 Convertible Notes") (an exchange ratio equal to 1.00 2022 Convertible Note per exchanged 2021 Convertible Note) and (b) \$119,416 to pay the accrued and unpaid interest on the exchanged 2021 Convertible Notes from February 1, 2020, to February 20, 2020, the closing date of the February 20, 2020 exchange transactions.
+Additionally, the Company repurchased 3,000 shares of its common stock that have been retired for an aggregate amount of \$71,670 from certain holders of the 2021 Convertible Notes participating in the exchange transactions in privately negotiated, private transactions.